-Your Customers' 'Why' Is More Important Than Their 'Want'
+Your Customers' 'Why' Is More Important Than Their 'Want' Stop trying to figure out what your customers want.
+Figure out why they want.

 If you're looking for one change to your sales presentation that could help you to have your biggest year ever, try this: Stop trying to figure out what your customer wants.